symfony/symfony-docs/cookbook/security/voters.rst

 security context (i.e. the ``security.context`` service).
 Each one decides if the current user should have access to some resource.

-Ultimately, Symfony uses one of three different approaches on what to do with the feedback from all voters: affirmative, consensus and unanimous.
+Ultimately, Symfony takes the responses from all voters and makes the final decission (to allow or deny access to the resource) according to the strategy defined in the application, which can be: affirmative, consensus or unanimous.

 For more information take a look at
 :ref:`the section about access decision managers <components-security-access-decision-manager>`.